-The American Health Council has warmly welcomed Dr. Leamon Davenport, DO, to its prestigious Physician Board.
+The American Health Council has warmly appointed Dr. Leamon Davenport, DO, as “Best in Medicine.”
 Working in the healthcare industry for over 14 years, Dr. Davenport is an expert in the field of pediatrics and exerts a wealth of care as a hospitalist.

 Dr. Davenport first began his studies in 1976, enrolling at the Lehigh University where he studied Chemical Engineering, graduating in 1981.
 Following on from this, his academic achievements include a BS in Chemical Engineering in 1993 from Lehigh University, studying Biomedical Science from 1993-1994 at Temple University Philadelphia Pennsylvania and Biomedical Science from 1994-1995 at Philadelphia College of Osteopathic Medicine.
 It was at the Philadelphia College of Osteopathic Medicine that Dr. Davenport continued studying, this time for his D.O. in Osteopathic Medicine from 1995-1999.